 09.2015 - 10.2016

-The Postcrisis Reconstruction Agency is an architectural response to the critical mismanagement of aid money that poured into Japan after the 2011 tsunami.
-As a political entity, the Agency intervenes in the institutional vacuum, or ‘state of exception’ witnessed prior to the remobilisation of political infrastructure in the aftermath of urban trauma.
-It acts upon physical matter to re-code the dominant economic mechanisms that proliferate in this condition to realign urban reconstruction with the needs of victims.
+The Postcrisis Reconstruction Agency is an architectural response to the international aid money that poured into Japan to support rebuilding after the tsunami in 2011.
+As a political entity, the Agency intervenes in an institutional vacuum, or ‘state of exception’ prior to the remobilisation of political infrastructure in the aftermath of urban trauma.
+It acts upon physical matter to re-code the dominant economic mechanisms that proliferate in this condition to realign urban reconstruction with the needs of citizens.

 vault operations 1.50